Hag

 1920 Arthur Rackham illustration for the Irish fairytale The Hag of the Mill.
 "Now the Hag of the Mill was a bony, thin pole of a hag with odd feet."

 A hag is a wizened old woman, or a kind of fairy, witch, or goddess having the appearance of such a woman, often found in folklore and children's tales such as "Hansel and Gretel".
 Hags are often seen as malevolent, but may also be one of the chosen forms of shapeshifting deities, such as The Morrígan or Badb, who are seen as neither wholly benevolent nor malevolent.
 The word hag can also be synonymous for a witch.

 Etymology

 The term appears in Middle English, and was a shortening of hægtesse, an Old English term for 'witch'; similarly the Dutch heks and German Hexe are also shortenings, of the Middle Dutch haghetisse and Old High German hagzusa, respectively.
-All of these words are derived from the which is of unknown origin; the first element may be related to the word hedge.
+All of these words are derived from the Proto-Germanic *hagatusjon- which is of unknown origin; the first element may be related to the word hedge.

 As a stock character in fairy or folk tale, the hag shares characteristics with the crone, and the two words are sometimes used as if interchangeable.

 Using the word hag to translate terms found in non-English (or non-modern English) is contentious, since use of the word is sometimes associated with misogyny.